NikoMalik/foot/CODE_OF_CONDUCT.md

 Participants in the foot community are expected to uphold the described standards not only in official community spaces (issue trackers, IRC channels, etc.) but in all public spaces.
-The Code of Conduct however does acknowledge that people are fallible and that it is possible to truely correct a past pattern of unacceptable behavior.
+The Code of Conduct however does acknowledge that people are fallible and that it is possible to truly correct a past pattern of unacceptable behavior.
 That is to say, the scope of the Code of Conduct does not necessarily extend into the distant past.